-With the role out of the Code of Conduct online training, together with improvements to existing training material we are confident that all colleagues will have access to training and general guidance commensurate with their respective roles.
-The new online training will also feature a test of a colleague's knowledge throughout the module and at the end of the programme via an examination with a minimum pass percentage of 85%.
+As a result of the Code of Conduct online training, which is a requirement for all new colleagues to undertake as part of their induction (and which was undertaken by all existing colleagues) and additional role specific training undertaken, we are confident that all colleagues have access to training and general guidance commensurate with their respective roles.
+The online training features a test of a colleague's knowledge throughout the module and at the end of the programme via an examination with a minimum pass percentage of 85%.